MADMAN-Modding/rlsd/README.md

     cargo build --release

 <h5>Linux Musl</h5>
-If you run into glibc version issues due the following
+If you run into glibc version issues do the following

     cd rsld